Buy Event Ticket

 • How Intelligent system's transparency is defined by law

-If the EU investigates Google successfully and imposes penalties or obligations, it could force every major AI company – OpenAI, Meta, xAI, Anthropic, to overhaul their training pipelines.
+If the EU investigates Google successfully and imposes penalties or obligations, it could force every major AI company – OpenAI, Meta, xAI, Anthropic, to overhaul their training pipelines, in a most possible scenario.

 Leave a comment